Embroidermodder/Embroidermodder/README.md

 - upscale or downscale designs
 - run on Windows, Mac and Linux

-For more in-depth information, see [our website](http://www.libembroidery.org).
+For more in-depth information, see [our website](http://www.libembroidery.org) and get the manuals [here](http://www.libembroidery.org/documentation).

 To try out the software in alpha see our current [alpha pre-release](https://github.com/Embroidermodder/Embroidermodder/releases).